dadisrilakshmisivani-lang/DeepSkilling_Repo_SriLakshmiSivani/README.md

-# Week 1 - Design Patterns and Principles,Datas Structures and Alogorithms
+# Week 1 - Design Patterns and Principles,Data Structures and Algorithms

 This repository contains the exercises completed during Week 1 of the Digital Nurture Program.